Hide-on-bush2/CMFL/README.md

-# A Decentralized Federated Learning Framework via Committee Mechanism With Convergence Guarantee
+# (Published in TPDS) A Decentralized Federated Learning Framework via Committee Mechanism With Convergence Guarantee

 This repository contains the code and experiments for the paper: